dmotz/commune.js/README.md

 ### Intro
 Commune.js makes it easy to run computationally heavy functions in a separate thread and retrieve the results asynchronously.
 By delegating these functions to a separate thread, you can avoid slowing down the main thread that affects the UI.

 Using straightforward syntax, you can add web worker support to your app's functions without the need to create separate files (as web workers typically require) and without the need to change the syntax of your functions.
-Best of all, everything will work identically on browsers that do not support web workers.
+Best of all, everything will work without problems on browsers that do not support web workers.

 ### Usage